Blog

 A specific goal of MRI real estate software for moving to an LMS was having an integration with Salesforce for better customer data management and reporting.
 With Skilljar, student records for both partners and clients, course history, and certifications are sent to Salesforce, which allows them to link a student to a contact record, a client’s account, support cases, projects, etc.

-Collin Bensinger, Director Education Services at MRI Software said,“Skilljar’s reporting package allows me to easily track my KPIs like revenue and course registrations/completions.
+Collin Bensinger, Director of Education Services at MRI Software said,“Skilljar’s reporting package allows me to easily track my KPIs like revenue and course registrations/completions.
 Monitoring course performance is easy using the Analytics report section.”

 Step 4: Present Findings to Decision Makers